Online Exhibition

 One Madison Park, which has been recently renamed One Madison by its new owner/ developer, was largely completed in 2009, but the project hit the market at the beginning of the recession, and the first developers had to declare bankruptcy and sell the building.

-Text and images for this page were provided by Cetra Ruddy.
+Text and images for One Madison were provided by Cetra Ruddy.

 Facing Madison Square Park, at the intersection of two major thoroughfares, 23rd Street and Madison Avenue, One Madison is uniquely situated on the Manhattan grid with a prominent axial position.
 At 620 feet high with a 5,175 square-foot footprint and 50-foot wide base, One Madison is extremely slender, with a ratio of 12:1.
 The constrained site limited the building's floor plate, necessitating a clever design that would maximize space and views.